estela-park/estela-park/README.md

 👋 👀 🌱 💞️ 📫
-This git hub pages contains the notes for classes I took, seminars I went, papers I read and presentations of projects I participated in.
+This git hub pages contains the notes for projects I participated in, classes I took, seminars I went.

 👋 👀 🌱 💞️ 📫
-Info should contains date, circumstance and names(if any) of colleagues.
+Info should contains date, circumstance, names(if any) of colleagues, and stacks necessary.

 👋 👀 🌱 💞️ 📫
-A list of technologies or stacks
+A list of technologies I can perform.
  - Deep Learning
  - Active Learning: combined protocol of labelling and DL
  - HPE